xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 The Cisco 8700 series is an addition to [the Cisco 8000 Series Routers](https://www.cisco.com/site/us/en/products/networking/routers/8000-series/index.html) powered by [Cisco Silicon One](https://www.cisco.com/site/us/en/products/networking/silicon-one/index.html)™  ASICs.
 8700 products embody this cutting-edge innovation of the 8000 portfolio, offering advanced features engineered for seamless integration and scalability.
 Whether enhancing existing infrastructure or enabling new capabilities, the 8700 series products empower organizations to achieve their goals with unmatched efficiency and effectiveness.

 ## Cisco 8712-MOD-M Overview
-Cisco 8712-MOD-M is a 2RU 6.4Tbps fixed system based on a single Cisco Silicon One™ K100 Network Processing Unkit (NPU).
-This system offers 4 bays of Modular Port Adaptors (MPAs) with each slot having 1.6Tbps capacity.
+Cisco 8712-MOD-M is a 2RU 6.4Tbps fixed system based on a single Cisco Silicon One™ K100 Network Processing Unit (NPU).
+This system offers 4 bays of Modular Port Adaptors (MPAs) with each slot having 1.6Tbps capacity totalling 6.4Tbps at system level.
 4 types of MPAs are supported which offers diverse port speed combinations supported by SFP56, QSF28, QSFPDD optical form factors: 1G, 10G, 25G, 50G, 100G, 400G.

 ### Product Video